-RTS/CTS handshake can be enabled to to perform flow control between the SERIP-100 gateway and the serial device.
+RTS/CTS handshake can be enabled to to perform flow control between the SERIP-100 gateway and the serial device (RS-232 only).

 Once you click Save the new settings are stored and applied instantly.
 A confirmation message is shown.